-South of central Bridgetown is the Garrison Historic Area on the strategic southeast point of the island guarding the entrance to Carlisle Bay and the capital.
+South of central Bridgetown is the Garrison area on the strategic southeast point of the island guarding the entrance to Carlisle Bay and the capital.
 During the 18th century the Caribbean was the scene of numerous military conflicts, primarily between Britain and France who fought for supremacy.

 In the face of a possible French invasion in 1785, a permanent garrison was built and Barbados became the headquarters of the Windward and Leeward command of the British forces in the region.
 It was the largest of its kind in the British Colonies, and included hospitals, barracks and houses in the Georgian and Palladian style with grand staircases, arcades and pediments.
 But by the late 19th century the British decided to reduce their forces in the region, and by 1905 most of the last regiments had left the island.

 In 2011, Historic Bridgetown and its Garrison became a UNESCO World Heritage Site as “an outstanding example of British colonial architecture” and today there are a number of historically significant buildings to visit.